Growth for B2B is hard.

-Brian: What I hear from you is to understand how people think really, we need to understand how are they thinking about their business now, but also understand the emotions.
+Brian: What I hear from you is understanding how people think, really.
+We need to understand how they are thinking about their business now and understand the emotions.
 What are they feeling at various points of their journey?
 Do I understand correctly?

 Capturing emotional moments of truth for customers

 Kia: Yeah.
 Absolutely.
 I mean, that’s a component.
 In the industry, people often refer to the concept of “moments of truth,” right?

 Moments of truth can make it or break the interactions that customers have with your company as a brand that could decide whether they continue to be your customer.
 They also tend to be highly emotionally charged at those moments of truth, and then there are other times in the journey that might not be critical moments of truth.

 I think there are emotional elements there that help to understand that customer perspective.
 So you need that emotional component and understanding of that because what needs to be done at a certain step in the journey can get delivered in multiple different ways.

 Well, if you know what the feeling of that customer might be, if they’re feeling angst about using the software, if they’re feeling excited about it, if they’re feeling bored about it, you might approach the discussion with the customer differently.
 You might approach how you’re instructing them differently or how you’re working together with them.
 Those things all impact, and so when you have that visibility into that, you can be much more targeted and effective with how you are moving that customer through that journey.

 How can others start to improve customer success?